John-R-Wallace-NOAA/Scratch/tempTMB2.md

  ### 'quit' in .gdbsource.win

-Like the non-interactive Linux section of gdbsource(), which has a 'quit' for gdb (after 'else {'):
+Like the non-interactive Linux section of gdbsource(), which has a 'quit' for gdb (in the line after 'else {'):

     gdbsource <-  function (file, interactive = FALSE) {